mm80843/T3.5/docs/Benef/PBN__Benef_1388.md

 # __Early detection of potential outbreaks__

-## Name of the Benefit

-Monitoring high temperatures or other indicators to identify individuals who may be unwell

 ## Description of Benefits pertaining to Beneficiaries

 * [Early response to health emergencies, improved public health and safety](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1575.md)